 Personal Income in Australia is one of two releases containing data from the Linked Employer-Employee Dataset (LEED).
 Jobs in Australia, which also contains LEED data, was also released today.
-The Microdata: Jobs and Income of Employed Persons, 2011-12 to 2019-20 TableBuilder product (previously called Microdata: Jobs in Australia) is intended for release later this year and contains more detailed data from the LEED.
+The Microdata: Jobs and Income of Employed Persons, 2011-12 to 2019-20 TableBuilder product (previously called Microdata: Jobs in Australia) is intended for release next year and contains more detailed data from the LEED.

 Differences between Jobs in Australia and Personal Income in Australia